vickeyshrestha/ap0001_mongoDB_driver_go/readMe.md

 **1. Introduction**

 This application connects to mongoDb to fetch the KV configurations for the client.
+The client can request for configs using HTTP interface.

 <br>